Gore’s Coup De Tort

 By now our readers are aware that Albert Gore’s Coup De Tort has been resuscitated once again by the Florida Supreme Court (all seven of whom, you recall, are Democrats), restoring, at least temporarily, the “controlling legal authority” he needs to add subjective “by hand” recounts to his Florida column in order to obtain that state’s electors – and the presidency.

-Because of the constitutional implications of the court’s highly debatable ruling Friday afternoon, The Federalist is releasing this special bulletin.
+Because of the constitutional implications of the court’s highly debatable ruling Friday afternoon, we are releasing this special bulletin.

 Though Democrat Leon County Judges Terry Lewis and Nikki Clark denied motions by Gore to throw out more than 25,000 absentee ballots earlier in the day – rulings which Gore immediately appealed to his gang of seven on the State Supreme Court – it was the Supremes’ split decision to overturn Monday’s ruling by circuit court judge Saunders Sauls which surprised most parties – especially on the heels of the U.S. Supreme Court’s admonition of the Florida high court for its extra-constitutional activism.